dsietz/test-data-generation/README.md

 > - new
 * Added the test_data_generation::data_sample_parser::DataSampleParserfunction _analyze_csv_data_ function so that the csv data doesn't need to 'land' in order to be analyzed.
 This is helpful when wrapping the test data generation library in a REST service for instance.
-* Added thetest_data_generation::profile::profile::Profile _factualize_ function so that the processing of building Facts can be multi-threaded in the future
+* Added the test_data_generation::profile::profile::Profile _factualize_ function so that the processing of building Facts can be multi-threaded in the future
-* Added thetest_data_generation::profile::pattern::Pattern _factualize_ function so that the processing of building Facts can be multi-threaded in the future.
+* Added the test_data_generation::profile::pattern::Pattern _factualize_ function so that the processing of building Facts can be multi-threaded in the future.
 * Refactored the following items
 > - test_data_generation::profile::Profile function apply_facts renamed to generate_from_pattern
 * Improved documentation